Transition to school

 - Starting school with additional needs – information and options for families to make decisions and support their chlid's transtiion to school

-What professional learning and resources are available?
+Professional learning and resources

 The Early learning professional learning catalogue offers a range of professional learning for teachers and leaders to support a strong and successful transition to school for all children, including: